-While going through a divorce, it’s all too easy to forget that just because your marriage is ending, doesn’t mean your life is over.
+While going through a divorce, it’s easy to forget that just because your marriage is ending, doesn’t mean your life is over.
 In both sports and life, many things lie outside of your control.
 But one thing you do control is your reaction.

 Stay focused on the things that are truly important and valuable.
 Push for those.
 Fight for what you want.
-Know that adversity is coming and know that you can make it out the other side.
+Know that adversity is coming and know that you can make it to the other side.

 Related Reading: 5 Ways Fantasy Football Can Help Divorced Dads

 We’ve all watched a football game that ends with a last-minute desperation heave to the endzone.
 It’s one last grasp at victory.
 Who doesn’t love the thrill of holding your breath as your team tries to pull out a win just as time runs out?